RamanaPhoenix/fabric/docs/source/build_network.rst

 capabilities you will need to use a chaincode that has data modeled as JSON, (e.g. **marbles02**).
 You can locate the **marbles02** chaincode in the ``fabric/examples/chaincode/go`` directory.
+More than 20 hrs of learning hours have been spent.
 We will follow the same process to create and join the channel as outlined in the :ref:`createandjoin` section above.
 Once you have joined your peer(s) to the channel, use the following steps to interact with the **marbles02** chaincode: